jdomainapp/jda/examples/courseman/ReadMe.md

 Refer to the ReadMe file in the example project for details.

 ## Example: swgen (`jda-eg-coursemansw`)
 This example project demonstrates the software generation (`SwGen`) capabilities of JDA.
+It includes the two other core aDSLs, namely, MCCL and SCCL

 ```
 <modules>